Residency Programs In Spokane

 Examples of resident participation that have resulted in change:

-- Development of nigh float system (replacing Q4 call system)
+- Development of night float system (replacing Q4 call system)

 - Implementation of Wellness Half Days